seancdavis/seancdavis-com/src/blog/posts/2018-06-13-use-purge-css-to-optimize-jekyll.md

 Stylesheets are notorious for quickly getting out of hand.
 Even if you stay super organized, you're going to end up with several rules that your site doesn't need.

-And if you use a [CSS](/wtf-is-css) framework, like [Bootstrap](http://getbootstrap.com/) or [Foundation](https://foundation.zurb.com/), there are likely _tons_ of unused styles (because there are so many setting the boilerplate for you).
+And if you use a [CSS](/blog/wtf-is-css/) framework, like [Bootstrap](http://getbootstrap.com/) or [Foundation](https://foundation.zurb.com/), there are likely _tons_ of unused styles (because there are so many setting the boilerplate for you/).

 Tools like [PurgeCSS](https://www.purgecss.com/) can be really helpful for cleaning up unused CSS rules.
 The problem is, in today's world, many of our projects are built either as single page apps (SPAs), using JavaScript to generate the content, or as dynamic, database-driven web applications, where the content can't be predicted.
-But when you're working with a static site generator (like [Jekyll](https://jekyllrb.com/)) solving this problem is much more obtainable because know all (or at least _most of_) the content after we build our site to flat [HTML](/wtf-is-html) files.
+But when you're working with a static site generator (like [Jekyll](https://jekyllrb.com/)) solving this problem is much more obtainable because know all (or at least _most of_) the content after we build our site to flat [HTML](/blog/wtf-is-html/) files.

 So, assuming we're using Jekyll, let's take a look at how we can incorporate PurgeCSS to clean up our stylesheet after we build.